referencecenter/cim/README.md

 ## Limitations

 These programs do not search text copied from PDFs very effectively.
-For PDFs, you may need to use your browser\'s or your application\'s Find function by pressing Ctrl + F or by right-clicking and selecting \"Find.," then searching for \"careers in medicine,\" "\cim\" and \"medcareers.\"
+For PDFs, you may need to use your browser\'s or your application\'s Find function by pressing Ctrl + F or by right-clicking and selecting \"Find," then searching for \"careers in medicine,\" "\cim\" and \"medcareers.\"